mcg1969/vecLibFort/README.md

   term [``DYLD_INSERT_LIBRARIES``][Google] to find a wealth of material.
 * In order to make the primary source file as compact as possible, this code employs a simple preprocessor library by Paul Fultz II called [Cloak][].
-The [Boost Preprocessor Library][Boost] is perhaps the more well known example of this kind of work, but it is far more complex than needed in this case.
+The [Boost Preprocessor Library][Boost] is perhaps a more well known example of this kind of work, but it is far more complex than needed in this case.

 ### License